 The new film “Paper Makers” explores the modern day story of the paper industry—an industry that’s worked in tandem with nature for many years.
 The film explores how the industry uses every part of the tree, leaving nothing wasted.
 How recycling, the familiar part of paper’s sustainability story, is just one way the industry cares for the planet.
-And, how the people who depend on forests for a living replant trees—in fact, nearly two trees are planted for every tree harvested.
+And, how the people who depend on forests for a living replant trees—in fact, nearly twice the volume of trees are replanted.
 Watch today, and read more below.

 Fifty years ago, 20 million Americans took to the country’s parks and streets to celebrate the planet.
 It was the first-ever Earth Day, and that surge of environmentalism led to the creation of the Environmental Protection Agency.
 What some who celebrated that first Earth Day 50 years ago didn’t know—and what many who care for the planet today don’t always understand—is that while the paper industry’s commitment to the planet might begin with the forests, it doesn’t end there.

 In the last 30 years, the U.S. forest area has increased by nearly 33 million acres.
 The industry’s replanting efforts are a part of an overall approach to forest management.
 But looking beyond the trees reveals an unseen devotion to the earth, in the form of renewable energy, cleaner air and reduced water consumption.

 Part of the industry’s success in renewable energy comes from its primary material.
 On average, about two-thirds of the energy used by leading mills comes from renewable biomass energy—that is, energy from plant matter, the very trees they harvest.
 The insistence on using every part of the tree is part of why the industry uses more renewable energy than any other industrial sector.
 Nearly a quarter of leading mills even generate so much energy that they sell it back to the grid.